nicolas-camacho/nicolas-camacho/README.md

 🔭 I'm currently working at @zemoga as a Front-end developer.

-🌱 I'm currently learning pixel art and game development.
+🌱 I'm currently learning game development and the Go programming language.

 🔍 I'm currently looking to make my own ambitious game and to keep growing on my career.